This website uses cookies to ensure you get the best experience on our website. Learn more

 Accepted payment on location

-Cash is only needed to tip camp staff and for buying souvenirs at Himba village.
+You may need cash to tip camp staff and to buy souvenirs at a Himba settlement.

 Other lodges in Skeleton Coast & Kaokoland